 Not three days and not three weeks – just three hours.

 The duration of the effect of cocaine is even shorter than marijuana.
 Cocaine effects only last up to 30 minutes if smoked or injected.
 It may last up to two hours if ingested orally.
 The duration of every drug is different; the point is that just because an illegal drug shows up in a defendant’s blood or urine after the defendant was driving, it does not mean that the defendant was under the influence of the drug at the time they were driving.DWAI Drugs Sentencing

 DWAI Drugs has many of the same fines and jail consequences as a Common Law misdemeanor DWI.
 The biggest difference is that a person convicted of DWAI Drugs is not eligible for the Drinking Driver Program.
 As a result, they cannot get a conditional license.
 The effect is that they cannot get around their license revocation – if a court revokes their license for 6 months, they can’t drive – at all – for the entire six months.An experienced DWI attorney can help you beat a DWAI Drugs charge.
 Call us at (585) 351-2500.

-The attorneys at Jeannie D. Michalski have experience fighting unlawful vehicle stops, fighting drug charges, fighting DWI charges, and fighting DWAI Drugs charges.
-If you are facing a DWAI Drugs charge in Rochester, Geneseo, Batavia, or anywhere else in the Greater Rochester Area, contact the experienced DWI lawyers at Jeannie D. Michalski, LLP, today.
+The law office of Jeannie D. Michalski have experience fighting unlawful vehicle stops, fighting drug charges, fighting DWI charges, and fighting DWAI Drugs charges.
+If you are facing a DWAI Drugs charge in Rochester, Geneseo, Batavia, or anywhere else in the Greater Rochester Area, contact the experienced DWI lawyers at Jeannie D. Michalski, today.
 Call (585) 351-2500 for a free criminal consultation.
 We can help.